mickem/nscp-docs/docs/faq.md

 - Second thing to check is whether the servers' performance counters working?
   Sometimes the performance counters end up broken and need to be rebuilt there is a command to validate performance counters: `nscp sys --validate`

-For details: Microsoft KB: http://support.microsoft.com/kb/300956 essentially you need to use the `lodctr /R` command.
+For details: Microsoft KB: [http://support.microsoft.com/kb/300956](http://support.microsoft.com/kb/300956) essentially you need to use the `lodctr /R` command.

 ## 1.4 Bind failed

 Usually this is due to running more then once instance of NSClient++ or possibly running another program that uses the same port.

 -   Make sure you don't have any other instance NSClient++ started.
 -   Check if the port is in use (`netstat -a` look for LISTENING)

 ## 1.5 EventlogBuffer is too small

 !!! note
-    This has been fixed in 0.4.3 and is no longer required
+    This has been changed in 0.4.3 and is no longer required

 This is because you have one or more entries in your event-log which are larger then the "default buffer size of 64k".
 The best way to fix this is to increase the buffer used.